Behaviour Policy

 Time

 There can be no rule about choosing the right time.
-Positive listening and restorative discussion can only begin when the child is ready.
+Positive listening and restorative discussion can only begin when the pupil is ready.
 It cannot be forced.
 Please ensure that there is sufficient time so that the process will not be rushed.

 Environment